sharonhgreen/academic-website/content/DataScienceTutorials/index.md

 title: Data Science Tutorials
 ---

-Below are a few examples of data science tutorials that I have written.
+Below are a few examples of my data science tutorials.
+I conducted the analyses using R and made the figures using ggplot2.

 ### [Propensity Score Matching for Causal Inference: Creating Data Visualizations to Assess Covariate Balance in R](https://medium.com/@dlab-berkeley/propensity-score-matching-for-causal-inference-creating-data-visualizations-to-assess-covariate-6c31ca3d25aa)